MedrekIT/medrekit/README.md

   I need to gain first experience in IT and find out in what area I want to work.
 I find AI and GameDev the most interesting fields.
 For now, many technologies which I am learning complement each other or are parts of others.

 ### Trivia:
-  I know some of HLA language, which I find really fun to code and interesting, my first job was at McDonald's, I often use nickname "Tryp0" in games, which means my nickname here is a wordplay
+  I know some of HLA language, which I find really fun to code and interesting, my first job was at McDonald's.